benahedron/terrapp/doc/data_events.md

 - **PickupEvent**

   *Required actions:*
-  - [ ]Delete all associated PickupEvents (this will implicitly delete the PickupUserEvents).
+  - [x]Delete all associated PickupEvents (and implicitly delete the PickupUserEvents).

 ## Basket
 ### Save
 - **PickupEvent**

   *Required actions:*
-  - [ ]Make sure the associated PickupEvents related to the basket do exist.
+  - [x]Make sure the associated PickupEvents related to the basket do exist.

 ### Delete
 - **PickupEvent**

   *Required actions:*
-  - [ ]Delete all associated PickupEvents (this will implicitly delete the PickupUserEvents).
+  - [x]Delete all associated PickupEvents (this will implicitly delete the PickupUserEvents).

 ## PickupEvent
 ### Save